Opel Admiral: Engines

 The 1964 Admiral was equipped with a 2,605cc straight-6 OHV of 100 PS providing a top speed of 158 km/h.
 An unusual feature of this engine was the incorporation of self-adjusting hydraulic tappets.
 This engine was offered on the Admiral only for its first year.

-From September 1965 Opel fitted a newly developed 2,784 cc straight six Opel cam-in-head engine (CIH) of 125 PS, that enabled the car to reach a top speed of 170 km/h.
+From September 1965 Opel fitted the newly developed 2,784 cc straight-six Opel cam-in-head engine (CIH) of 125 PS, that enabled the car to reach a top speed of 170 km/h.
 This unit was developed in parallel with a four-cylinder CIH which debuted in an upgraded Opel Rekord at the same time.
 Several manufacturers replaced pre-war side-valve engines with new overhead camshaft power-plants during this decade; the new Opel also carried its camshaft directly above the cylinders.
 The chain-driven camshaft still operated the valves using rocker arms because the camshaft itself was not positioned a sufficient distance above the cylinders to permit direct action from the camshaft on the valves.
 The configuration had been developed by General Motors in Detroit and was known as the cam-in-head (CIH) configuration.
 One reason for the CIH engine architecture may have been cosmetic.
 Other automakers such as BMW with their 1500 (launched in 1962) and Volkswagen with their NSU designed K70 (which finally entered the showrooms in 1970), squeezed vital centimeters off the height of the engine unit by canting it over at an eccentric angle in the engine bay.
 Opel's CIH engine configuration similarly enabled a succession of Opels to feature the low bonnet/hood lines that style-conscious product development departments favored in the 1960s.